danilawower/DEMOQA_WEB/database/wf_market_instruction.md

 ### 3. Additional tools of searching.

-In addition to the mandatory search criteria for your mod, you can use additional search functions.
+In addition to the mandatory search criteria for your mode, you can use additional search functions.
 Such as:

 `Type`